Air Afrique Flight 056

 On 24 July 1987, Air Afrique Flight 056, a McDonnell Douglas DC-10-30 operating the Brazzaville–Bangui–Rome–Paris service was hijacked and diverted to Geneva Airport.
 One passenger was killed and 30 people were injured.

 Aircraft

 The aircraft involved was a McDonnell Douglas DC-10-30, MSN 46890, registered as TU-TAL, that was manufactured in 1972.
-It would later be destroyed as Cubana de Aviación Flight 1216 in December 1999.
+It would later be destroyed as Cubana de Aviación Flight 1216 on 21 December 1999 as F-GTDI due to a runway overrun.

 Background

 The hijacker was 21-year-old Hussein Ali Mohammed Hariri, a Lebanese Shiite who had ties to Hezbollah and the Popular Front for the Liberation of Palestine (PFLP).
 He had been imprisoned in Israel in 1984 on terrorism charges, but was released in 1985 as part of an International Red Cross exchange for captured Israeli soldiers.

 Hijacking

 Hariri boarded the flight carrying a pistol and an explosives belt with 500 grams of TNT.
-Hariri hijacked the flight after it departed Rome Fiumicino Airport and demanded the aircraft to be flown to Beirut along with the release of terrorists Mohammed Ali Hammadi, the lead hijacker of TWA Flight 847, and his brother Abbas Ali Hamadei, aged 22 and 26 respectively.
-Both were imprisoned in West Germany.
-Hariri also threatened to kill passengers if his demands were not met.
-The captain, Eduard Artisu, responded that there was insufficient fuel for the aircraft to reach Beirut without a refueling stop and offered to make a refueling stop in Geneva which Hariri accepted.
+Hariri hijacked the flight after it departed Rome Fiumicino Airport and demanded the aircraft to be flown to Beirut.
+The captain, Eduard Artisu, responded that there was insufficient fuel for the aircraft to reach Beirut without a refueling stop and offered to make a refueling stop in Geneva,Switzerland, which Hariri accepted.